rpm-software-management/spec-cleaner/README.md

 ### Black

 The code of spec-cleaner is formated with [Black](https://github.com/psf/black).
-We use default options, except for `--skip-string-normalization` option.
+We use `--skip-string-normalization` and `--line-length 100` options.
 Black runs automatically in the `pre-commit` hook.

 ### Adding new tests
 When a new feature is added to spec-cleaner then a test for this piece of code must be added.
 See [how to write tests for spec-cleaner](TESTSUITE.md).